 Cable management is the key to keeping your workspace organized and free of clutter.
 It also helps keep your cables from getting tangled and damaged, which can lead to problems with data transmission.
 Keeping cables neat will help prevent accidents that could cause damage or injury.

-Do they seem to be all over the place and it’s impossible to find which cable goes with what device?
 This article will discuss some of the benefits of cable management for PC users.

 Importance of Cable Management in Building PC Systems